rust-lang/rust/active/0000-collections-conventions.md

 * *Centering on `Iterator`s*.
 The `Iterator` trait is a strength of Rust's collections library.
 Because so many APIs can produce iterators, adding an API that consumes one is very powerful -- and conversely as well.
+Moreover, iterators are highly efficient, since you can chain several layers of modification without having to materialize intermediate results.
 Thus, whenever possible, collection APIs should strive to work with iterators.

   In particular, some existing convenience methods avoid iterators for either performance or ergonomic reasons.
 We should instead improve the ergonomics and